Awards & Recognition

 About Caroline

-Caroline has been the lead lawyer for whole-of-government agreements with major vendors and whole-of-government technology panels established by the Digital Transformation Agency (for example the whole of government agreements with SAP, IBM and Microsoft and various panels and marketplaces).
+Caroline has been the lead lawyer for whole-of-government agreements with major vendors and whole-of-government technology panels established by the Digital Transformation Agency (for example the whole of government agreements with SAP, IBM, AWS, Oracle and Microsoft and various panels and marketplaces).
 She has negotiated with many of the major suppliers to the Commonwealth and knows their negotiating positions and tactics.
+Caroline has also advised on emerging technologies, including the use of AI, and contract governance and compliance requirements, ensuring procurement strategies align with innovation and policy guidance and requirements.

 Experience